JhonatasMenezes/JhonatasMenezes/README.md

 Developed in Python3 and lib PySimpleGUI. 👨‍💻

-I'm say about the codes and experienc in the README, so you can better got it.
+I'm say about the codes and experience in the README, so you can better got it.
 I hope you like that!
 Enjoy the repo [here.](https://github.com/JhonatasMenezes/8ProjetosemPython)

 ---